 Top 10 ways in which you can reduce your risk and possibly prevent yourself from getting breast cancer…

-- Live a lifestyle that supports a healthy immune system… cancer is something that is almost always occurring in our bodies, but thanks to our amazing immune system our bodies are able to fight off cancer before it turns into an issue.
+Cancer is something that is almost always occurring in our bodies, but thanks to our amazing immune system our bodies are able to fight off cancer before it turns into an issue.
 “Getting cancer” is not something that just happens overnight.
-It is not a flu virus that you catch from your coworker, or a bacterial infection that surfaces in a cut.
+It is not a flu virus that you catch from your coworker, or bacterial infection that surfaces in a cut.
 Cancer is a collection of diseases in the body, meaning that it is all of the damaged infected cells in our bodies that never die off.
 The ins and outs of cell division and replication in the human body can go very deep.
-I am going to sum it up with saying that healthy cells grow and divide, replicating as the body needs.
+I am going to sum it up by saying that healthy cells grow and divide, replicating as the body needs.
 When new cells come in, old and damaged cells die so the new cells can take over.
 Our immune systems are responsible for killing off these old damaged cells, but what happens when your immune system is weak, bogged down from diseases such as viruses, bacteria, and parasites?
 It can’t keep up!!
 And that is when these old damaged cells start replicating and new cells form when they are not needed, building up causing tumors.
 Keeping your immune system strong, is essential in preventing this from happening!

-- Avoid environmental toxins: Some may find this as silly advice as we live in such a contaminated environment at this point it is impossible to avoid all environmental toxins, but educating yourself on what toxins are cancer causing and eliminating what you can from your environment certainly won’t hurt the cause!
-The Environmental Protection Agency (EPA), National Toxicology Program (NTP), and International Agency for Research on Cancer (IARC) are all great resources for information of human carcinogens.
+Some may find this as silly advice as we live in such a contaminated environment at this point it is impossible to avoid all environmental toxins, but educating yourself on what toxins are cancer-causing and eliminating what you can from your environment certainly won’t hurt the cause!
+The Environmental Protection Agency (EPA), National Toxicology Program (NTP), and International Agency for Research on Cancer (IARC) are all great resources for information on human carcinogens.

 *This article is for informational purposes only.
 It is not intended to treat, diagnose, cure, or prevent disease.
 This article has not been reviewed by the FDA.
 Always consult with your primary care physician or naturopathic doctor before making any significant changes to your health and wellness routine.